Shrishhh11/ML-PROJECT/README.md

 ---

-## 💬 Discussion and Recommendations
+##  Discussion and Recommendations

 ### Deep Learning Performance Superiority
-The ANN’s dense network structure enables **non-linear decision boundaries**, effectively capturing complex semantic relationships that linear models like Logistic Regression overlook.
-This allows the network to generalize better on unseen and paraphrased user inputs.
+**Non-linear decision boundaries** are made possible by the dense network structure of the ANN, which successfully captures intricate semantic correlations that are missed by linear models such as Logistic Regression.
+This improves the network's ability to generalise on unseen and paraphrased human input.

 ### Trade-Off Analysis and Deployment Recommendations